Tanling ruqun: History

 The late sixth century, for example in the Sui dynasty, was marked the arrival of new style of women's Hanfu.
 The new style of clothing had high waisted skirt almost similar to the Empire silhouette and the upper garments had low décolletage.
 The Sui dynasty women already liked wearing banbi over their long-sleeved clothing.
 Tanling garments, including the tanling banbi, was already popular in the court of the early Sui dynasty, the predecessor of the Tang dynasty.
 The Tang dynasty continued the clothing style of its predecessor, and women continued to wear high-waisted skirt, low-cut upper garments and long skirts.

 In the early Tang dynasty up to the late 8th century, banbi were also popular among women, including noble and common women.
 According to the New Book of Tang, "banbi, skirt, and ru are common clothes for maids served at the Eastern Palace".
 In the 7th century, palace women could wear banbi over a plain shirt and a high-waisted, A-line skirts which could be monochrome or striped.
 In the Tang dynasty, new styles of Tanling banbi appeared and became extremely popular.
 Some shapes of banbi (such as the tanling banbi) worn in the early Tang appears to have been mainly influenced by the banbi worn in Qiuci.
 Figures wearing banbi and striped skirt holding a shawl (pipo) and wearing low cut upper garments appear on the murals of Kizil Grottoes in Xinjiang; the shape and matching garments customs were similar to the early Tang dynasty's women clothing attire.
 In the first decade of the 8th century, skirts in monochrome colours became more popular than stripped skirts.
-By the mid-Tang dynasty around the mid-8th century, upper garments with low décolletage lost popularity and women started to cover themselves with shawl; there were also new ideals of beauty favouring extremely plum and voluptuous women over the youthful slenderness of the Sui and the early Tang dynasties.
+By the mid-Tang dynasty around the mid-8th century, upper garments with low décolletage lost popularity and women started to cover themselves with shawls; there were also new ideals of beauty favouring extremely plump and voluptuous women over the youthful slenderness of the Sui and the early Tang dynasties.